 ✓ Ask students to write a short description as to how they think computers will look like in the future.
 Ask them to research and find four pictures which show how computers have changed in the last fifty years.

 - ✓ Textbook pages 6-7 - ✓ Images of different machines and computers to be displayed on the softboard or a tablet or multimedia if available.

-✓ Discuss how computers can make life easier for people in different ways.
+✓ How can computers make life easier for people in different ways?